 The same year, Armani was invited to compete in the NASCAR Drive for Diversity Combine and returned to the competition for a second year in a row.
 2017 saw Armani move up to a higher level of competition to hone his skills as a race car driver and gain confidence in the former NASCAR Canadian Tires Series now the NASCAR Pinty’s Series of Canada.
 He was coached by the team general manager and driver Joey McColm, along with NASCAR Cup series driver D.J.
 Kennington.
 To date, Armani has 18 wins and two championships.

 2018, Armani made his United States debut at the NASCAR K&N Pro Series in Memphis, Tennessee.

 On September 22nd, 2018, Armani earned his first top 10 finish in just his 8th start in a NASCAR sanctioned race event, finishing 9th at New Hampshire Motor Speedway for Simone' AutoSport'

 Armani's future in the sport is both remarkable and bright.

 His personal diagnosis with autism and success on the track inspires his philanthropy off the track.
-In 2015, Armani and his family established the Armani Williams Race 4 Autism Foundation to raise awareness and promote research.
-He continues to speak to audiences and make appearances to local communities during race week to drive action and hope.
+Armani speaks to audiences and makes appearances to local communities to drive action and hope.